yaminirt03/graphical-user-authentication-system-project/README.md

 ## 🎯 Overview

-**Streak Tracker** is a comprehensive user account management and streak tracking application designed to help users maintain consistent habits and track their daily login activity.
+**Graphical User Authentication System** is a comprehensive user account management and streak tracking application designed to help users maintain consistent habits and track their daily login activity.
 The application provides secure authentication, personalized dashboards, and real-time streak monitoring with an intuitive user interface.

 ### Key Objectives
 - Provide secure user registration and authentication